rlucente-se-jboss/cdk3-jdv-demo/README.md

     . start.sh

-Note that the above command is `period space start.sh` so it correctly sets docker machine environment variables in the current shell so you can run commands like `docker images` to see what images are in the registry.
+Note that the above command is `period space start.sh` so it correctly sets docker machine environment variables in the current shell.
+This enables you to run commands like `docker images` to see what images are in the registry.

 # Stop the Minishift Instance
 No special shell script here.
 Just type: